georchestra/georchestra/datafeeder-ui/DOCKER_HUB.md

 ## Where is it built

-This image is built using maven : `../mvnw package docker:build -Pdocker` in `georchestra` repo `analytics/` folder.
+This image is built using maven : `../mvnw clean package docker:build -Pdocker` in `georchestra` repo `datafeeder-ui/` folder.

-It pulls `georchestra-datafeeder` branch from [georchestra/geonetwork-ui](https://github.com/georchestra/geonetwork-ui/tree/georchestra-datafeeder) repo.
+It pulls associated branch from [georchestra/geonetwork-ui](https://github.com/georchestra/geonetwork-ui/tree/georchestra-datafeeder) repo.

 # License